First-order logic: Limitations

 Although first-order logic is sufficient for formalizing much of mathematics and is commonly used in computer science and other fields, it has certain limitations.
 These include limitations on its expressiveness and limitations of the fragments of natural languages that it can describe.

-For instance, first-order logic is undecidable, meaning a sound, complete and terminating decision algorithm for provability is impossible.
-This has led to the study of interesting decidable fragments, such as C_{2}: first-order logic with two variables and the counting quantifiers $\exists^{\ge n}$ and $\exists^{\le n}$.

 Expressiveness

 The Löwenheim–Skolem theorem shows that if a first-order theory has any infinite model, then it has infinite models of every cardinality.
 In particular, no first-order theory with an infinite model can be categorical.
 Thus, there is no first-order theory whose only model has the set of natural numbers as its domain, or whose only model has the set of real numbers as its domain.
 Many extensions of first-order logic, including infinitary logics and higher-order logics, are more expressive in the sense that they do permit categorical axiomatizations of the natural numbers or real numbers.
 This expressiveness comes at a metalogical cost, however: by Lindström's theorem, the compactness theorem and the downward Löwenheim–Skolem theorem cannot hold in any logic stronger than first-order.